whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Are People So Racist And Hateful.md

 One Nootka storyteller described the importance of "the mirror in the eyes of the people you love."
 When someone feels unseen and unappreciated, it can be discouraging.
 When people know that their neighbors and coworkers see them and feel grateful for their good deeds, they're likely to do more good deeds in the future.
 It simply feels good to give to grateful people.

 This is the power of that practical, aware gratitude to encourage more good behavior in the world, and every single person has this power.
-In a healthy culture or healthy subculture, this is how you can help choose leaders who actually serve the people instead of selfishly serving themselves.
+In a healthy culture or healthy subculture, this is a key way that you can help choose leaders who actually serve the people instead of selfishly serving themselves.

 What good deeds have you witnessed recently?
 And to whom could you share these happy stories?